ENCODE-DCC/atac-seq-pipeline/docs/tutorial_dx_web.md

 1. DNAnexus allows only one copy of a workflow per project.
 The example workflow in the previous section is pre-built for the subsampled test sample [ENCSR356KRQ](https://www.encodeproject.org/experiments/ENCSR356KRQ/) with all parameters defined already.

+2. Choose your main platform (AWS or Azure).
+Move to [ENCODE ATAC-seq pipeline repository for AWS](https://platform.dnanexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/ATAC-seq/workflows) or [ENCODE ATAC-seq pipeline repository for Azure](https://platform.DNAnexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/ATAC-seq/workflows).

+3. Choose a folder with the latest available version.

-2. Copy one of the following workflows according to the platform you have chosen for your project (AWS or Azure).
+4. Copy one of the following workflows according to the platform you have chosen for your project.
-* [AWS general](https://platform.DNAnexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/ATAC-seq/workflows/dev-v1.5.2/general) without pre-defined reference genome.
-* [AWS hg38](https://platform.DNAnexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/ATAC-seq/workflows/dev-v1.5.2/hg38) with pre-defined hg38 reference genome.
-* [AWS hg19](https://platform.DNAnexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/ATAC-seq/workflows/dev-v1.5.2/hg19) with pre-defined hg19 reference genome.
-* [AWS mm10](https://platform.DNAnexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/ATAC-seq/workflows/dev-v1.5.2/mm10) with pre-defined mm10 reference genome.
-* [AWS mm9](https://platform.DNAnexus.com/projects/BKpvFg00VBPV975PgJ6Q03v6/data/ATAC-seq/workflows/dev-v1.5.2/mm9) with pre-defined mm9 reference genome.
+> **IMPORTANT**: Make sure that you have chosen a correct platform (AWS or Azure) for your project.

-* [Azure general](https://platform.DNAnexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/ATAC-seq/workflows/dev-v1.5.2/general) without pre-defined reference genome.
+  * general: General workflow without pre-defined reference genome.
-* [Azure hg38](https://platform.DNAnexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/ATAC-seq/workflows/dev-v1.5.2/hg38) with pre-defined hg38 reference genome.
+  * hg38: Worfklow with pre-defined hg38 reference genome.
-* [Azure hg19](https://platform.DNAnexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/ATAC-seq/workflows/dev-v1.5.2/hg19) with pre-defined hg19 reference genome.
+  * hg19: Worfklow with pre-defined hg19 reference genome.
-* [Azure mm10](https://platform.DNAnexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/ATAC-seq/workflows/dev-v1.5.2/mm10) with pre-defined mm10 reference genome.
+  * mm10: Worfklow with pre-defined mm10 reference genome.
-* [Azure mm9](https://platform.DNAnexus.com/projects/F6K911Q9xyfgJ36JFzv03Z5J/data/ATAC-seq/workflows/dev-v1.5.2/mm9) with pre-defined mm9 reference genome.
+  * mm9: Worfklow with pre-defined mm9 reference genome.

-3. Click on the DX workflow `atac`.
+5. Click on the DX workflow `atac`.

-4. Specify your input files (FASTQs, BAMs, TAG-ALIGNs, ...) on the top left.
+6. Specify your input files (FASTQs, BAMs, TAG-ALIGNs, ...) on the top left.
 For example, click on the item "fastqs_rep1_R1" and choose your R1 FASTQ file for replicate 1.
 See details [here](input.md) for other input types.

-5. Choose a reference genome.
+7. Choose a reference genome.
 See details [here](input.md).

-6. Click on "Run as Analysis..." and you will be automatically redirected to the "Monitor" tab.
+8. Click on "Run as Analysis..." and you will be automatically redirected to the "Monitor" tab.